seanpierce/Mulesoft-Products-API/README.md

 </sub-flow>
 ```

-This does two things:
+This does three things:

+1. Reads the local.properties file to get database config information and passes it into the Java service method.
-1. Calls a Java static method.
+2. Calls the Java static method.
-2. Takes the result from Java and sets it as the HTTP response payload.
+3. Takes the result from Java and sets it as the HTTP response payload.

 The Java method is: